 In addition to the blog and magazine, we aim to bring connectivity beyond the page and screen by hosting events and pop-ups to bring our audience together and build community.

 is a photographer, retoucher, avid cyclist, community organizer, ice cream enthusiast, and Editor-in-Chief of Got a Girl Crush.
-She lives in Brooklyn with her two dogs, a 14-year-old turtle, and her husband.
+She recently moved to Los Angeles with her two dogs, a 14-year-old turtle, and her husband.
 She perpetually has Whitney Houston’s “How Will I Know” stuck in her head.

 was Got a Girl Crush's first Editorial Intern and continues to be a contributor and editorial assistant.
 Rachel is a University of Chicago student and amateur ceramicist living in Brooklyn.
 She currently works as a nanny and children's art teacher, and enjoys knitting, small dogs, and SZA.
 INSTA: @rachelk.lee

 is a 20-something freelance writer from the midwest with publications in Teen Vogue and Got a Girl Crush.
 She’s also a college student pursuing a double major in Piano Performance and English Literature.
 In her free time, she is a grassroots organizer, board member for her local chapter of the National Organization for Women, and campaign manager for a Missouri state representative.